spotlightify/spotlightify/README.md

 pip3 install -r requirements.txt
 ```

+### Linking the Spotify App

+Run `app.py` to start the application.

+On the Spotify App that you have created, take the values of `Client ID`, `Client Secret` and `Redirect URI` from the website and input them into their respective textboxes.
+To make sure the correct username is entered into the `username` textbox, go to <a href="https://www.spotify.com/us/account/overview/" target="_blank">this link</a>, get your exact username string and paste it (you only need to do this if you sign into Spotify using a service such as Facebook).

+### Installing Fonts

+The fonts found in `assets/fonts` must be installed for this to display correctly.

 ## Usage

-Run `app.py` to start the application.
 The GUI is activated by using the shortcut `ctrl + space`.
 Here is the current list of available functions:

+### List of Commands

 ```
 | Name     | Description                                | Prefix            | Parameter     |